 The series became the starting point for a book, also called The Monkey Wars, published by Oxford University Press in 1994.
 By then, she’d learned to value the way a book allows a writer to delve deeper into complicated questions.
 She started work on a second book, an exploration of gender differences, called Sex on the Brain, published by Viking in 1997.
 That year, she returned to the University of Wisconsin as a professor of practice in the School of Journalism and Mass Communication, where she continued her work as a freelance journalist and book author.
 Additional books included Love at Goon Park: Harry Harlow and the Science of Affection, was published by Perseus Books in 2002 and was a finalist for the Los Angeles Times Book Prize and Ghost Hunters: William James and the Search for Scientific Proof of Life After Death, published in 2006, which looked at a band of brilliant 19th century scientists who were willing to risk their careers to investigate the idea that the dead can communicate with the living (and vice versa).

 It was after those books, that she began returning to a focus on chemistry and toxicology, beginning with the publication of The Poisoner’s Handbook which was named one of the top 100 books of the year by Amazon.

-In July 2015, she was named director of the Knight Science Journalism program at the Massachusetts Institute of Technology, where she launched a new science magazine, Undark.
+Blum moved to the Massachusetts Institute of Technology in 2015, after being named director of the Knight Science Journalism program at the Massachusetts Institute of Technology, where she launched the award-winning science magazine, Undark.
 The name of the magazine comes from the 1920s brand name for radium-based luminous paint and she has described the publication as one that will seek to illuminate science and its complex, human story in both light and shadow.